 2. Social Media

-With users preferring to be participants rather than spectators, this is the first Olympics that will see brands use social media in a deeper and more meaningful way.
+With users preferring to be participants rather than spectators, Rio 2016 was the first Olympics that saw brands use social media in a deeper and more meaningful way.
 Big brands are achieving this by helping participants to connect with live moments and sharing human stories instead of promoting product features.

-Coca Cola are setting up a fully operational “real-time marketing” global hub in Rio de Janeiro.
-The unit will monitor the social conversation during the Games and create content around key moments in real time.
+Coca Cola are set up a fully operational “real-time marketing” global hub in Rio de Janeiro.
+The unit monitored the social conversation during the Games and created content around key moments in real time.

 The inspiration for recruitment?
 It’s not about pushing a company’s message or available jobs.The desire from candidates is to be a participant!
 This has been coming alive via live streaming, using tools such as Periscope, and competitions that request user-generated content such as participant pictures.